FTarfasse/quick-perf-wiki/Use-SQL-annotations-and-TDD-to-promote-performance-and-scalability.md

 The test is still green!

+**Evaluate a resource usage property: number of JDBC roundtrips**

 Let's now evaluate a performance property!
-We expect to retrieve the data with one select statement.
+We expect to retrieve the data with one select statement, and so one JDBC roundtrip.

 Let's check this with the help of an `ExpectSelect(1)` QuickPerf annotation: